charles-co/vue-page/README.md

 # vue-page
-A page build with vuejs http://vue-frontend-page.glitch.me/
+A page built with vuejs http://vue-frontend-page.glitch.me/